 Routine Eye Exams Ensure Optimal Eye Health

 A common misconception about eye exams is that they’re only for people who have vision problems, but the truth is that they’re for everyone.
-Eye appointments aren’t just about filling your prescription; they’re also about maintaining healthy eyes.
+Eye appointments aren’t just about checking to see if you need glasses; they’re also about maintaining healthy eyes.

 Testing Your Eye Health